rancher/terraform-controller/README.md

-terraform-operator
+[EXPERIMENTAL] terraform-operator
 ========

 ## ***Use K8s to Run Terraform***

+**NOTE:** We are actively experimenting with this in the open.
+Consider this ALPHA software and subject to change.

+Terraform-operator - Safely run Git controlled Terraform modules in Kubernetes.
+The operator manages the TF state file using Kubernetes as a remote statefile backend!
+(PR is upstream)

-Terraform-operator has two components to it, the operator and the executor.
+There are two parts to the stack, the operator and the executor.

 The operator creates three CRDs and runs controllers for modules and executions.
 A module is the building block and is the same as a terraform module.
 This is referenced from an execution which is used to combine all information needed to run Terraform.
 The execution combines Terraform variables and environment variables from secrets and/or config maps to provide to the executor.